201b, Using Tabs, Wafer Seals, and Glue Strips

 Barcoded Labels: Line 1: For 5–digit scheme trays, use destination in L012.
 For 5-digit trays, use city, state, and 5-digit ZIP Code on mail.

-Trays: Optional, but required for 3-digit prices; 150 pieces to same 3-digit/scheme destination; bundling not permitted; only one overflow tray permitted per destination.2
+Trays: Optional, but required for AADC price; 150 pieces to same AADC; bundling not permitted; group pieces by 3-digit/scheme destination; only one overflow tray permitted per destination.2

-Exception: After all full trays are prepared, one less-than-full tray must be prepared for any remaining pieces for each 3-digit/scheme of SCF serving post office where mail is verified.
+Exception: After all full trays are prepared, one less-than-full tray must be prepared for any remaining pieces for the AADC of SCF serving post office where mail is verified.

 Barcoded Labels: For Line 1, use L801, Column B for destination facility.